 “How Do I Maintain a Sense of Balance in my Life?”

 - I lean into things that give me energy.
-While all of us don’t have the luxury of choosing the work we do, I try to maximise the time I spend on things that give me energy.
-Anything else I try to minimise.
+While all of us don’t have the luxury of choosing the work we do, I try to maximize the time I spend on things that give me energy.
+Anything else I try to minimize.

 - Setting boundaries.
 I’m really clear with my team and my clients that I don’t actively check emails outside of work hours or when I’m on leave.
 This gives me time to disconnect and recharge.
 It doesn’t mean I’m not available in an emergency – I make sure there are ways to contact me.
-My team are incredibly talented and are capable of handling pretty much anything while I’m away.
+My team is incredibly talented and is capable of handling pretty much anything while I’m away.

 - Meditate and exercise.
 I meditate every day and hit the gym at least 3 times a week.

 “What Qualities Helped me in Becoming a Partner”

 There are a few key things I’ve learned along the way that in hindsight, helped me on my journey to being a partner.
 They are: